cbstodd/colinstodd-com-jekyll/_posts/code/2020-01-31-pretty-print-json-in-dart.md

 permalink: /posts/code/pretty-print-json-in-dart.html
 ---

-For the past 4-6 months I've been learning <a href="https://flutter.dev/" target="_blank" rel="noopener">Flutter</a>, which is framework for building mobile (but now also <a href="https://flutter.dev/web" target="_blank" rel="noopener">web</a>) apps on both iOS and Android devices using the same codebase.
+I've started learning <a href="https://flutter.dev/" target="_blank" rel="noopener">Flutter</a>, which is a framework for building mobile (but now also <a href="https://flutter.dev/web" target="_blank" rel="noopener">web</a>) apps on both iOS and Android devices using the same codebase.
 I'll let you do the research on <a href="https://flutter.dev/" target="_blank" rel="noopener">Flutter</a> but if you landed on this page, there's probably a good chance you already know about <a href="https://flutter.dev/" target="_blank" rel="noopener">Flutter</a>.
 Nevertheless, below is a function to help you "pretty-print" JSON data into your <a href="https://dart.dev/" target="_blank" rel="noopener">Dart</a> terminal.

 FYI: <a href="https://dart.dev/" target="_blank" rel="noopener">Dart</a> is the programming language that <a href="https://flutter.dev/" target="_blank" rel="noopener">Flutter</a> uses, which are both created and maintained by <a href="https://www.google.com/" target="_blank" rel="noopener">Google</a>.